Peeyush-04/Networking/README.md

 ## 🔁 Routing Configuraion

-Dynamic routing is implemented using RIP version 2 to facilitate efficient route propagation across the nework.
+Dynamic routing is implemented using RIP version 2 to facilitate efficient route propagation across the nework.

 **Configuration Steps:**